Women in Antarctica: Recent history

 An all-woman team of United Kingdom Army soldiers, called Exercise Ice Maiden, started recruiting members in 2015 to cross the continent under their own power in 2017.
 It intended to study women's performance in the extreme antarctic summer environment.
 A team of six women completed the journey in 62 days after starting on 20 November 2017.

 Currently, women make up 55% of membership in the Association of Polar Early Career Scientists (APECS).
 In 2016, nearly a third of all researchers at the South Pole were women.
 The Australian Antarctic Program (AAP) makes a "conscious effort to recruit women."

-A social media network has recently been created "Women in Polar Science" it aims to connect women working in Arctic and Antarctic science and provides them with a platform to share an exchange knowledge, experiences and opportunities.
+A social media network has recently been created, "Women in Polar Science".
+It aims to connect women working in the Arctic and Antarctic sciences and provides them with a platform to share and exchange knowledge, experiences and opportunities.

 Sexual harassment and sexism

-When heavy equipment operator, Julia Uberuaga, first went to Antarctica in the late 70s, early 80s, she recalled that "the men stared at her, or leered at her, or otherwise let her know she was unwelcome on the job."
-Rita Matthews, who went to Antarctica during the same period as Uberuaga said that the "men were all over the place.
+When heavy equipment operator, Julia Uberuaga, first went to Antarctica in the late 70s and early 80s, she recalled that "the men stared at her, or leered at her, or otherwise let her know she was unwelcome on the job."
+Rita Matthews, who went to Antarctica during the same period, said that the "men were all over the place.
 There were some that would never stop going after you."
 In 1983, Marilyn Woody described living at McMurdo station and said, "It makes your head spin, all this attention from all these men."
 Then she said, "You realize you can put a bag over your head and they'll still fall in love with you."

 Another scientist, Cynthia McFee, had been completely shut out of the "male camaraderie" at her location and had to deal with loneliness for long periods of time.
 Martha Kane, the second woman to overwinter at the South Pole, experienced "negative pressure" from men with "some viewing her as an interloper who had insinuated herself into a male domain."

 In the 1990s, some women experienced stigma in Antarctica.
 These women were labeled "whores" for interacting with men and those who did not interact with men were called "dykes."

-In the late 1990s and early 2000s, women felt that Antarctic operations were "not at all sympathetic to the needs of mothers, and there is a deep concern lest a pregnant woman give birth in Antarctica."
+In the late 1990s and early 2000s, women felt that Antarctic operations were "not at all sympathetic to the needs of mothers and that there is a deep concern lest a pregnant woman give birth in Antarctica."

 Sexual harassment is still a problem for women working in Antarctica, with many women scientists fielding unwanted sexual advances over and over again.
 Women continue to be outnumbered in many careers in Antarctica, including fleet operations and trades.

 Some organizations, such as the Australian Antarctic Division, have created and adopted policies to combat sexual harassment and discrimination based on gender.
 The United States Antarctic Program (USAP) encourages women and minorities to apply.